Thursday, October 20, 2011

 This is the cutting layout.
 It's pretty basic.
 The back is cut on the fold and you cut two of the front piece.

-For the ribbing, you need two pieces 4"x7".
+For the ribbing, you need two pieces 4"x7" NOTE: 4"x9" for size LARGE.
 I had trouble using words to describe how the ribbing should be oriented, so I made you a really helpful drawing.
 I'm not kidding when I say that the only things I can do in Photoshop are draw lines and add text.

 Instructions: